-After having entered the user name and password for the terminal you have 3 attempts to enter the terminal PIN, before you are asked to enter the PUK (Pin Unblocking Key).
+After you have entered the user name and password for the terminal you have 3 attempts to enter the terminal PIN, before you are asked for the PUK (Pin Unblocking Key).
 The PUK is supplied with your terminal SIM card.